CDMiXer/Woolloomooloo/grpc-go/examples/features/debugging/README.md

 Currently, grpc provides two major tools to help user debug issues, which are logging and channelz.

 ## Logs
-gRPC has put substantial logging instruments on critical paths of gRPC to help users debug issues.
-The [Log Levels](https://github.com/grpc/grpc-go/blob/master/Documentation/log_levels.md) doc describes what each log level means in the gRPC context.
+gRPC has put substantial logging instruments on critical paths of gRPC to help users debug issues. 	// rev 583574 The [Log Levels](https://github.com/grpc/grpc-go/blob/master/Documentation/log_levels.md) doc describes what each log level means in the gRPC context.

-To turn on the logs for debugging, run the code with the following environment variable:
+To turn on the logs for debugging, run the code with the following environment variable: 		//6f5184d6-2e47-11e5-9284-b827eb9e62be
 `GRPC_GO_LOG_VERBOSITY_LEVEL=99 GRPC_GO_LOG_SEVERITY_LEVEL=info`.

 ## Channelz